exiledfan

 An ‘official’ Twitter account appeared and was legitimized by Josh Devine, One Direction’s live drummer, following the account.

 The Twitter account remained active after the last tour stop, sharing their continued journey with the band as they entered their US promo cycle, which made it all the more mysterious.
+If tour crew was responsible, how were the mascots still active outside of tour?

 The updates were unpredictable, which lead to the fandom anxiously awaiting new edits of any kind.
 Any update, whether it was profile picture, bio, background photo, location— all analyzed and correlated to movements of the band.